-SECTION 3: RESULTS AND DISCUSSION
+SECTION 3: RESULTS

-SECTION 3.1.1 SORPTION ISOTHERM RESULTS: Iron Oxides
+SECTION 3.1.1 SORPTION ISOTHERMS

 The sorption isotherm results for ferrihydrite and goethite are plotted in figures 1a and 1b, respectively.
 The data points for each mineral and pH combination show linear behavior in the range considered, and the associated Kd values presented in table 1.
 This Kd is calculated from the slope of the line fitted to the experimental points.
-Sorption to both iron oxides show a strong dependence on pH, with ferrihydrite showing more overall sorption at a given pH compared to goethite, and the extent of sorption increasing with increasing pH for both iron oxides.
-Goethite shows limited, if any, sorption at acidic pHs, and ferrihydrite shows the most sorption at pH 9 compared to all of the other minerals.
+Sorption to both iron oxides show a strong dependence on pH, with ferrihydrite showing greater sorption across all pH values compared to goethite, and the extent of sorption increasing with increasing pH for both iron oxides.
+Goethite shows limited, if any, sorption at acidic pH values, and ferrihydrite shows the most sorption at pH 9.
 Both minerals clearly show pH dependent sorption behavior, though differences in sorption for the same mass, which are likely driven by the significant differences in mineral surface area.

-There is an abundance of prior work examining sorption of radium to iron oxides such as ferrihydrite and goethite [9], [13], [18], [29]; however direct comparison is problematic, owing to differences in solution composition and solid-solution ratio, which are known to impact fitting parameters [33].
-Table 1 also compares selected experimental results from the literature, using calculated Kd values to compare relative sorption extent.
-In some cases, it was necessary to calculate a Kd value from the reported data, since none was calculated or was calculated using a different formulation, such as a Langmuir or Freundlich style isotherm.
+Several studies examine sorption of radium to iron (hydr) oxides such as ferrihydrite and goethite [9], [13], [18], [29]; however direct comparison is problematic, owing to differences in solution composition and solid-solution ratio, which are known to impact fitting parameters [33].
+Selected experimental results from the literature are presented in Table 1, using calculated Kd values to compare relative sorption extent.
+In some cases, it was necessary to calculate a Kd value from the reported data, since none was calculated or was calculated using a different formulation, such as a Langmuir or Freundlich isotherm.
 The solid/solution ratios (solid mass divided by total solution), as well as the pH and background electrolyte are also reported.
 Two studies report isotherm data for Ra sorption to ferrihydrite, and the experimental results presented here match both reported values to within an order of magnitude of the Kd values [18], [29].
-The Kd found in our study is the largest of the collected data sets, but was also performed at lower background ionic strength (here, 10 mM, others, 100-500 mM) and higher mineral surface area (here, 382.9 m2/g, others, ~250 m2/g) , which matches with previous results suggesting that increased salinity will reduce radium sorption extent [9] and that increasing surface area will increase sorption extent.
+The Kd found in our study is the largest of the collected data sets, but was also performed at lower background ionic strength (here, 10 mM, others, 100-500 mM) and higher mineral surface area (here, 382.9 m2/g, others, ~250 m2/g) , consistent with previous results suggesting increased salinity reduces the extent of radium sorption [9] and that sorption increases with increasing surface area.
 In our study, Ra adsorbed more extensively to ferrihiydrite than goethite across all solution conditions, except at pH 5 where goethite sorbed slightly more radium compared to ferrihydrite.
 One study compared radium sorption to hematite, ferrihydrite, goethite, and lepidocrocite, finding that ferrihydrite sorbs radium most extensively [18].
-This suggests that the sorption isotherm results found here represent an upper limit for radium sorption to iron oxides in these conditions.
+This suggests the sorption isotherm results presented here represent an upper limit for radium sorption to iron oxides in these conditions.